Chart Color Schemes

 Employment performance in Bexley - South exceeds national averages across key labour market indicators

-Bexley - South has an educated workforce with strong professional services representation.
-The unemployment rate is 3.0%, with estimated employment growth of 2.3% in the past year.
+Bexley - South has an educated workforce with professional services well-represented.
+The unemployment rate was 3.0% as of June 2025, below Greater Sydney's 4.2%.

-As of June 2025, 10,026 residents are employed, with an unemployment rate of 1.2% below Greater Sydney's rate of 4.2%.
-Workforce participation is similar to Greater Sydney's at 60.0%.
-Leading employment industries include health care & social assistance, retail trade, and professional & technical services.
-Retail trade has notable concentration, with employment levels at 1.3 times the regional average.
+Employment growth over the past year was estimated at 2.3%.
+In June 2025, 10,026 residents were employed, with a workforce participation rate similar to Greater Sydney's 60.0%.
+Key employment industries include health care & social assistance, retail trade, and professional & technical services.
+Retail trade is notably concentrated, at 1.3 times the regional average.

-Professional & technical services have limited presence at 9.5% compared to the regional average of 11.5%.
-The area offers limited local employment opportunities as indicated by Census data.
-Between June 2024 and June 2025, employment increased by 2.3%, labour force by 2.6%, resulting in a 0.3 percentage point unemployment rise.
-In contrast, Greater Sydney had employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point unemployment increase.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, with an unemployment rate of 4.3%.
-National projections suggest employment will expand by 6.6% over five years and 13.7% over ten years, but local growth patterns may differ based on industry-specific projections.
-Applying these projections to Bexley - South's employment mix suggests local growth of approximately 6.8% over five years and 13.9% over ten years.
+Professional & technical services have limited presence, at 9.5% compared to the regional 11.5%.
+The area offers limited local employment opportunities, as indicated by Census data on working population versus resident population.
+Over the year to June 2025, employment increased by 2.3%, while labour force rose by 2.6%, resulting in a slight unemployment increase of 0.3 percentage points.
+Greater Sydney saw similar trends with employment growth of 2.6% and labour force growth of 2.9%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bexley - South's employment mix suggests local growth could be approximately 6.8% over five years and 13.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment